curvefi/volume-subgraphs/README.md

 ### Overview

-This repository contains the code and templates needed to deploy a subgraph tracking the volume of Curve pools on all supported chains.
+This repository contains the code and templates needed to deploy a subgraph tracking the USD volume of Curve pools on all supported chains.
+It also tracks revenue and approximate USD prices of token exchanges.

+It does not track liquidity events and some prices are approximated due to issues with the contracts' event params.
+For liquidity events and accurate (non-USD denominated) prices, check out the <a href="https://github.com/curvefi/volume-subgraphs/tree/lightweight">`lightweight` branch of the repository</a>.

 The subgraph is based on the address provider contract which is located at `0x0000000022d53366457f9d5e68ec105046fc4383` on all chains.
 The subgraph listens to the events on the address provider to track all added Stable Registry, Stable Factory, Crypto Registry and Crypto Factory contracts.